laprade/laprade.github.io/_posts/2014-11-15-results-without-authority.md

 ### Project Work Considerations

-- **Ownership** => Every activity in a project needs an owner.
+- **Ownership**: Every activity in a project needs an owner.
 Delegation of responsibility is a powerful motivator.
-- **Autonomy** => Ensure team members have as much control over methods, timing and other aspects of the work as possible.
+- **Autonomy**: Ensure team members have as much control over methods, timing and other aspects of the work as possible.
-- **Preferred Work** => Whenever possible, delegate activities to contributors who have expressed interest in them and who enjoy doing work.
+- **Preferred Work**: Whenever possible, delegate activities to contributors who have expressed interest in them and who enjoy doing work.
-- **New Skills** => There are generally opportunities for contributors to build new proficiencies.
+- **New Skills**: There are generally opportunities for contributors to build new proficiencies.
-- **New Technology** => Sell the excitement of being on the bleeding edge.
+- **New Technology**: Sell the excitement of being on the bleeding edge.
-- **Uniqueness** => Play up the elements of your project that differentiate it from other projects.
+- **Uniqueness**: Play up the elements of your project that differentiate it from other projects.
-- **Challenge** => Outline the risks and difficult aspects of your project to contributors who thrive on a challenge and are bored with the mundane.
+- **Challenge**: Outline the risks and difficult aspects of your project to contributors who thrive on a challenge and are bored with the mundane.
-- **Visibility** => The opportunity to be noticed within the organization.
+- **Visibility**: The opportunity to be noticed within the organization.
-- **Reputation** => Even for high risk of failure projects, others may be simply impressed by the attempt.
+- **Reputation**: Even for high risk of failure projects, others may be simply impressed by the attempt.

 ### Lead by Example